destrudo/utopia_server/SPEC.md

 				# current load
 				# zone information
 				# configuration weighting (Separate from current load and zone information weighting), this is used to determine which configuration to apply if there have been multiple updates on the same version/device class across multiple servers.

+		#REST API
+			#Required, acts as a management/command interface for other services
+			#Ideally, we'd be able to create more than one thread of the API selected in order to serve large amounts of data
+			#Need a mutex for ensuring things get handled in order

 		#MQTT
 			#Topic layout (Note the leading characters for zone and type)